SeekingFor/jfniki/readme.txt

 CHORE: Fix cut_release.py to use USK insertion for site so hints are inserted.
        Write stand alone tool?
 ---
+IDEA: FMS and FreeTalk "Wizard" tools.
+To AUTOMATICALLY EXTRACT PRIVATE KEYS FROM YOUR LOCAL fproxy/FMS instance.
+      [I wrote a quick and dirty test to do this for FreetTalk.
+I don't want to put that much time into it because I'm afraid it would be contrued as an attack, and the pages I'm scraping disabled.]
 IDEA: 0) Make a new KIND_AM_CHAIN_HEAD external key key type and save the archive manifest hash
       corresponding to parent / rebase links in ExternalRefs.
       1) Fix the external link format to use it instead of the sha1 of the contents[thats what I should have done in the first place]